 Is LCA associated with a religious faith?
 No. LCA is independent and nonsectarian.
 We are not associated with a particular faith or religion.
 Diversity of viewpoint is an important part of our educational philosophy, and we welcome students of all faiths and worldviews.
 In the Louisville area, a classical school with non-religious curricula is a unique-to-LCA offering.

 What is a typical day for an LCA student?
 A typical day at LCA is anything but typical.
 Mondays are unique at both campuses with extracurricular activities, field trips, music lessons, club meetings, and dedicated time for students to receive help with homework.
 Classes meeting 4-5 times a week include English, science, math, and history.
 Art, music, Latin, foundations, and PE classes are held 2-3 times a week, and choir and recitation are weekly opportunities for the entire student body at each campus to work together.
-PDF snapshots of our 2018-2019 curriculum is provided below:

 Do LCA students take daily recess?
 Yes!
 Every student from the youngest kindergartener to our high-school seniors take daily breaks to rest their minds and move their bodies.
 We agree with the American Academy of Pediatrics that states, “Recess serves as a necessary break from the rigors of concentrated, academic challenges in the classroom.”